As Rangers trade rumors swirl, Artemi Panarin ‘OK with whatever happens’

 The Rangers have plenty of salary-cap space this coming off-season, but, as Stephenson pointed out, no real superstar in free agency to pony up for.
 Outside of Buffalo Sabres forward Alex Tuch, Panarin is the most attractive UFA.

 That leaves the trade market as a way to find scoring help.
 But the Rangers really don’t have a host of attractive assets — other than their pair of first-round draft picks in the 2026 draft.
-That leaves a lot of pressure on the remaining core, especially talented 20-year-old Gabe Perreault.
+That could change if the Rangers deal more veterans like, say, Vincent Trocheck, for younger talent in this re-tool.

 Remember, even with Panarin, the Rangers are 30th in the NHL this season, scoring 2.58 goals per game.